dmnfarrell/dmnfarrell.github.io/_posts/2020-02-28-genomics-sarscov2-python.markdown

 ### Alternative method

-Obviously in this case it's easier to search for the protein sequence on genbank and blastp to get it's closest hits.
+Obviously it would probably be easier in this case to search the relevant protein sequence on genbank and use blastp to get it's closest hits.
 Then just download and align them.
 This assumes the protein sequences you need are in the database though.
-The method I have shown will work for any arbotary microbial nucleotide sequences.
+The method I have shown can be re-used for any sequences without repeating those manual steps every time.

 ## Align the sequences

-We then just align those sequences with Clustal and show the alignment in the notebook interactively using another package called pybioviz.
+We then just align those sequences with Clustal and show the alignment in the notebook interactively using another package called `pybioviz`.
 This works inside a Jupyter notebook, but there are lots of alignment viewers available.
 If you scroll along the sequence you will see the RBD and polybasic cleavage site in MN908947.

 ```python
 aln = tools.clustal_alignment(seqs=seqs)